LokeRuiKee/MalaysiaHousePriceAnalysis/README.md

-# Property Investment and Affordability Dashboard
+# Malaysia Property Affordability and Investment Dashboard

 This project provides a comprehensive dashboard for analyzing property investment opportunities and affordability in Malaysia.
 It leverages data-driven insights to help users make informed decisions about where to buy and what to expect in terms of affordability and potential returns.